 I was recently asked to speak and perform the Dashavatar.
 I was delighted when my co-host selected Dashavatar as our theme.
 Not only it is the most favorite of all the dances I learned as a child, and although each story in itself has great teachings, the collection of stories is a great teaching about the evolution of our consciousness, which we are still unable to measure and define with all of our current scientific methods.

-It starts w a fish in the primordial ocean of Jnana the perfect state of undivided consciousness.
+The stories of the ten (Dasha) incarnations (Avatar) of Vishnu are in times when the cosmic lord and protector takes birth to assist in rebalance of the forces of good and evil.
+The first birth is of a fish who swims in the primordial ocean of Jnana (knowledge), the perfect state of undivided consciousness and Atman.
 Next comes the amphibious tortoise who live in the duality between the primordial ocean and individual land activity.
-After him comes the white boar, who lives on land, but can swim when necessary.
-In fact the boar is so more closely related a human, that we use the tissues of a pig for organ grafting.
-Narishima the half man half lion represents our transformational stage between the primitive animal and rational human, he is ferocity personified yet soothed by his devotee for whom he comes to save.
-Next is the dwarf a perfectly formed man, short in stature, the first to ask for something, three steps of land, rather than to give.
-Parashuram was a man of full stature, yet his nature was wild and primitive.
-His life was about bloodshed and he kills warriors in the world many times over until he is vanquished by Ramachandra or Rama who comes next.
-The perfect king, yet his personal life was miserable. he is banished from his kingdom, loses his wife, his Shakti.
-Then Krishna whose Shakti and Leela the play exists all within him.
-He is perfect, beyond all limitations except death.
-After Krishna leaves the earth Kali yuga begins the time of great temptation.
-Buddhi means discrimination or intellect.
-Buddha achieves perfect logical faculties, he chooses a life devoid of asethic experience, to escape Maya or existence all together because of the many temptations that trap us cycles of sufferring.
-He is known as the compassionate one because although he is no longer in the world, he longs to help others regardless of class, color, or origin.
+After him comes the white boar, who lives on land, but who can also swim when necessary… the boar is so more closely related a human, w tissues and whose body has taught us much about our own, is a primative animal who lives instinctually.
+Narishima the half man half lion represents our transformational stage between the primitive animal and rational human, he is fearce gutting his enemy on his lap using his claws, yet compassion and kind to his devotee for whom he appears.
+Next is the dwarf who comes as a man, but short in stature, and asks for three steps of land, rather than to give something.
+Then Parashuram, a man of full stature, yet is a wild and primitive bringing bloodshed and killing warriors in the world many times over until he is vanquished by Rama who is the avatar that comes next.
+He is a perfect king, yet his personal life was so miserable. he is banished from his kingdom causing the heartbreak and death of his father, he also loses his wife and misses the birth and youth of his sons.
+But then Krishna comes, who the entire play of the exists within… He who was beyond all limitations, except that of death.
+It is after Krishna leaves the earth that Kali yuga is said to begin… the time of great temptation.
+Buddhi means discrimination or intellect and Buddha, the next avatar born as a prince rejects the comfort of sensory aesthetics and achieves the ultimate knowledge of life… moksha, yet he chooses compassion and helps others regardless of class, color, or origin.
 Kalki, is the one who will come next.
 He is the one without any stain.
-He will come when our world is at its worst, he will eliminate all but a very few, he will change their consciousness so that they remember their true selves and Satya Yuga a time of peace will begin again.
+He will come when our world is at its worst and will eliminate all but a very few.
+He will change their consciousness so that they remember their true selves and Satya Yuga, a time of peace will begin again.

 I was asked to complete a very small synopsis of each avatar’s story, so I have included it here for you.
 There are so many great questions that can arise and be answered by these stories.
 Too much for me to write here… I am especially grateful to Robert Svobodha and Dr. Bhagyalipi Malla for their writing on this subject and hope this topic will enchant you as it has me.